HydrologyFrankfurt/ReWaterGAP/docs/user_guide/tutorials.rst

 .. figure:: ../images/getting_started/tutorials/simulation_period_before_restart.png

-All other options and steps to run the simulation will remain as they are described under :ref:`standard anthropogenic run <standard_anthropogenic_run>`.
+All other options and steps to run the simulation will remain as they are described under `standard anthropogenic run <standard_anthropogenic_run>`_.

 .. figure:: ../images/getting_started/tutorials/restart_run_config_file.png